Doregon/tnpsh-wiki/cfw-hfw-mfw/rebug/README.md

 ## For some 25xx and all earlier models, you can use Rebug for a full CFW experience.

+***NOTE:** The rebug.me website is down for maintenance and is no longer available to be used.
+You can potentially use the Wayback Machine to access the website from the month of August, but it's not verified that you can continue to download CFW.
+You can also check out [Ferrox](../ferrox/README.md), which has been updated for 4.87 and is still available to the public.*

 You get the full package!
 With full control over your PlayStation, you can command and bend it to your will, such as re-enabling lost features, better support for homebrew, and full access to tweak your system to your liking.

 Rebug's main versions works by combining **CEX and DEX**, which are the retail and debug firmwares, respectively.
 By doing this, you can easily switch between the two and activate certain DEX features, such as the QA-toggled Debug Settings, without having to switch to a full DEX system.
 This functionality also makes it easier to modify games and apps and use [ProDG TMAPI](../../big-stinky-brew/debugging-apis/tmapi/README.md) Rebug is also Cobra- and Mamba-compatible, which means it's capable of all the plugins and homebrew that PS3HEN can use.